johnyob/omniml/tex/response.md

 We thank the reviewer for their time and careful consideration.
 We are almost done implementing our revision plan for the paper, and will submit it somewhere else.
-(We are thinking TOPLAS, due to difficulties attending other SIGPLAN conferences next year.)

 In particular we are grateful for the post-rebuttal comments in review
-B. We will improve our presentation to discuss this, but we thought that you may be interested in a direct reply as well (you may be curious about this point, but unwilling to go back to a final version of our work in a distant future).
+B. We will improve our presentation to discuss this, but we thought that you may be interested in a direct reply as well (as you may be curious about this point).

 Why do we want suspended constraint rather than this trick of constraining qualified types with a global weak type variable?